 Catering Outlets Community Projects Fair Trade

 The Coco Cola cups used in Snack Shack are made from paper and are recyclable.
-We also use a biodegradable eco check paper to wrap our burgers.
+We also use recyclable check paper to wrap our burgers.
 Meals are presented in recycled and recyclable cardboard containers.
 They are biodegradable and can by disposed of with food waste.
 If they are composted, they can completely break down within 16 weeks.

 During club nights, we use expanded polystyrene containers which can be recycled although they are not the most easily recyclable material available.

 Small changes, big impact: We no longer give out plastic straws as standard from any of our outlets.
-Customers can still request a plastic straw but this has helped reduce use on a day to day basis.
+Customers can still request a biodegradable green straw but this has helped reduce use on a day to day basis.

 Our salads are served in recyclable plastic containers, baguettes are served in recyclable bags and our soup and jacket potato containers are recyclable cardboard that is totally biodegradable and compostable.

 Our Students’ Union in-house charity, Cardiff Volunteering works with students and local community partners on a number of exciting and innovative volunteering projects that have a positive impact on the environment.